-A few years ago, Lester asked me in one of our many Skype conversations about the cannabis high if I ever had the chance to try the cannabis strain Dr. Grinspoon, which the Dutch seed bank Barney’s Farm had created and named after him.
+A few years ago, my friend Lester Grinspoon asked me in one of our many Skype conversations about the cannabis high if I ever had the chance to try the cannabis strain Dr. Grinspoon, which the Dutch seed bank Barney’s Farm had created and named after him.
 I was surprised and a bit sad to hear that he had never used it himself.
 Obviously, he was curious to know more about its psychoactive and medical potential.

-Since then, I have been to Amsterdam several times and tried to buy either some seeds or some Dr. Grinspoon marijuana to try it myself and to vaporize it – but it was always out of stock, not even available at the original Barney’s Farm store.
+Since then, I have been to Amsterdam several times and tried to buy either some seeds or some Dr. Grinspoon flowers to try it myself and to vaporize it – but it was always out of stock, not even available at the original Barney’s Farm store.
 I had heard from various users and professionals in the cannabis business that the strain would generate a magnificent high.

 However, they also said that the strain would not bring much yield, would be hard to grow, and it would be almost impossible to get because the demand was so high.
 I tried to order the seeds over the internet, with no success.
 My mails to Barney’s Farm did not get answered.
 When I called, they said it was temporarily out of stock.
 For a while, then, I gave up.